 From ancient times to the present day, great women have changed the course of history.
 Yet they are often overlooked by scholars, and rarely remembered by the public.

-These 15 remarkable women changed laws, broke new scientific ground, and shattered gender barriers.
+These 15 women in history changed laws, broke new scientific ground, and shattered gender barriers.
 Join us as we shine a light on their stories, and celebrate their contributions.

 Peggy Shippen Arnold (1760-1804)

 We’ve all heard about the traitorous Benedict Arnold, who betrayed America in its struggle for independence from Great Britain.
 However, we hear little about his wife, Peggy Shippen Arnold, who actually played a pivotal role in the treachery.

 Benedict Arnold clued Britain into confidential American military strategy, sabotaging American colonists’ plans.
 For a long time, Peggy was considered to be innocent of any treachery, but historians now believe that she may have actually masterminded the deceit.

 Growing up, Peggy’s family decided to support the British, for both security and financial reasons.
 After Peggy and Benedict wed and the two moved to Philadelphia, the couple began secretly corresponding with the British through a contact of Peggy’s.
 Peggy was part of a women’s circle in which she would pass letters on to British Major John Andre, written in code and invisible ink, filled with private information about American military locations and plans.